atxmemo/zebra-api/README.md

 # REST API

-The REST API is described below.
+The REST API is detailed below.

-NOTE: Below commands assume installation of the [httpie](https://httpie.org/) command line client.
+Below example commands assume usage of the [httpie](https://httpie.org/) command line client.
 Please see the [httpie installation](https://httpie.org/docs#installation) instructions for more information.

+For a visual representation and consumption of this API you can use the Swagger implementation found [here](https://mighty-crag-95482.herokuapp.com/index.html)

 ## Create a game